 Premium models can do almost everything that a phone can do – such as playing music offline.
 And one of the ways to do that is by using an offline player such as NavMusic!

 And it basically works like any other music app.
-All you have to do is scan for songs that are already on your local storage, then browse and play them through the app.
+All you have to do is scan for songs already on your local storage, then browse and play them through the app.

-This can be done through folders, custom playlists, sorting by artists, song titles, albums, etc.
+This can be done through folders, custom playlists, sorted by artists, song titles, albums, etc.

 Also, if your Wear OS app doesn’t come with Google Play, there is the option of sideloading NavMusic by looking for its APK file.